 Biblical Feasts and Festivals have been celebrated by the Jewish people for centuries.
-Wherever Jews have lived – from the land of Israel in Biblical times, through various lands in the Diaspora, and in the modern State of Israel – they have marked these festivals.
-The festivals influence all aspects of life: they are sanctified in prayer, observed in laws and customs, and even inspire music, food and dress.
+Wherever they have lived – from the land of Israel in Biblical times, through various lands in the Diaspora, and in the modern State of Israel – they have marked these festivals.
+The festivals influence all aspects of life.
+They are sanctified in prayer, observed in laws and customs, and even inspire music, food, and dress.

 These are the feasts of the Lord, holy convocations, which you shall proclaim at their appointed times (Leviticus 23:4).

 In this class, we will explore the sacred times of the Hebrew Bible.

 - The history and structure of the Jewish calendar

 - Shabbat – the Sabbath

 - The three pilgrimage festivals

 - Hebrew Bible festivals that were added in later times